 Source vs. Output

-The second type is known as ‘output files.’
-These files are produced as a result of running a function or process within the tool.
+The second type is known as "output files."
+These files are produced by running a function or process within the tool.
 Though these files could be altered or changed, such changes never make their way back to the source.
 They are representations of the source files.

 Therefore, producing an output file is always done with some purpose.
-In the PCB design flow, we have to produce output files that the fabrication and assembly houses can use to program and set up their equipment.
+In the PCB design flow, output files are produced for the fabrication and assembly houses to program and set up their equipment.
 They need the information in industry-accepted formats.

 Why do some service bureaus do this?
-Simple - it holds you hostage.
-Need a new change, you will need to go to them.
+Simple - it holds the customer hostage.
+Need a new change, and the customer will need to go to them.
 We at Nine Dot Connects deplore this form of service engagement.
-But, it happens.
-All too often, the company parts ways with the service bureau not realizing that they also parted ways with their IP.
-Or, the service bureau closes shop.
+But it happens.
+All too often, the company parts ways with the service bureau, not realizing that they also parted ways with their IP.
+Or the service bureau closes the shop.
 Either way, the source files are lost.